-What is Workload Automation — and How is it Changing?
+What is Workload Automation in 2025 — and What's Next?

 A Brief History

-Transactions that require execution at a certain time, or based on a certain event, have thus become the domain of WLA.
-It is thought of as a more advanced successor to job scheduling because of its ability to automate entire systems, which may contain heterogeneous IT environments as well as disparate job schedulers.
+Transactions that require execution at a certain time or based on a certain event have thus become the domain of WLA.
+It's considered a more advanced successor to job scheduling because it can automate entire systems, which may contain heterogeneous IT environments as well as disparate job schedulers.

 What Workload Automation Does Best

-• Central Management.
-WLA tools were the first of their type with the ability to centrally manage the execution of business processes across mainframe, cloud, or hybrid environments, third-party applications, and operating systems.
+- Central Management.
+WLA tools were the first of their type to allow central management of business process execution across mainframe, cloud, or hybrid environments, third-party applications, and operating systems.

-• Holistic Approach.
-Workload automation's intelligent approach to IT operations management enables end-to-end automation of enterprise-wide batch processing across the entire enterprise, as well as near real-time workloads across a heterogeneous computing environment.
+- Holistic Approach.
+Workload automation's intelligent approach to IT operations management enables end-to-end automation of enterprise-wide batch job processing across the entire enterprise, as well as near real-time workloads across a heterogeneous computing environment.

 What exactly can workload automation do that job scheduling can’t?
 For one, it can perform automated processes based on web-based events, such as the submission of data to a web-based mobile application.
 WLA can also be molded to integrate with many different APIs, including SAP, Hadoop, and Informatica, and to perform tasks and processes based on events occurring inside those APIs.